 Common causes of dry coughs at night

-Allergies can lead to dry coughs.
-This is most noticeable when pollen counts are high – hayfever is the most common form of allergy in the developed world.
-Unfortunately many confuse their hayfever symptoms for the cold or flu, especially if they have never suffered from the allergy before.
-If you are unsure about your symptoms, it might be worthwhile taking our quick test to find out more.
+Another common cause of dry coughs is pollen but this is most noticeable when pollen counts are high.
+Did you know that hayfever is the most common allergy in the developed world?
+Unfortunately many confuse their hayfever symptoms with the cold or flu, especially if they have never suffered from the allergy before, therefore if you are unsure about your symptoms it might be worthwhile taking our quick test to find out more.

-A lesser known problem is an allergy to house dust and dust mites.
-This is more likely to be the case if you, or someone in your family, suffers from eczema or asthma.
-Dust mites are found in large gatherings in mattresses and bedding because these contain an abundant source of skin flakes which is their favourite meal, and they adore higher humidity.
+Large gatherings of dust mites can be found in mattresses, carpets and bedding because these have a high humidity level, as well as containing an abundant source of skin flakes which is their favourite meal.
 So, if you are prone to allergies, dust mites could be the reason for your night-time cough.

-Gastric reflux is increasingly recognised as a common cause of dry coughs at night.
-Reflux is the term used when the acidic contents in the stomach travel backwards and upwards into the gullet.
-If this reaches the throat, irritation occurs, leading to coughing.
-As you lie in your bed, the stomach and throat will come to the same level, making it easier for reflux to occur.
+This particular problem is increasingly being recognised as a common cause of dry coughs at night.
+Reflux occurs when the acidic contents in the stomach travel backwards and then up into the gullet.
+If this reaches the throat then irritation occurs and this can result in coughing.
+As you lie in your bed, the stomach and throat will come to the same level making it easier for reflux to occur.

 So what can you do about your night-time cough?

 Once you’ve worked out what’s causing your dry cough at night (a visit to your doctor may be required for a professional opinion) you can begin to address the problem.